Team2337/2012ReboundRumble/README.md

-For the first time, Team 2337 is open-sourcing our competition code for 2012.
-Any comments and questions are welcome.
+For the first time, Team 2337 is open-sourcing our competition code for Rebound Rumble, the 2012 FIRST FRC competition.
+Our robot was named the Admiral.

+The code is still being changed, to accomodate other team projects and fix competition season issues.

+Any comments and questions are welcome (preferably on Chief Delphi: http://www.chiefdelphi.com/forums/showthread.php?t=106664 )

 For more information on the robot and performance: http://www.team2337.com/robots.html